GetVirtual/ARM-Templates/Demo-AzureMigrate/README.md

 deployment is complete when both vms are up & running.

 ### What do you have to do?
+* Deploy the ARM template to your subscription (choose a unique DNS name to your liking)
 * Create Azure Migrate Project in Azure (cant be done with ARM right now)
 * Connect to the Azure Migrate Appliance from the Hyper-V Host via RDP or Hyper-V console
 * ...and finish the configuration wizard & connect the appliance to Azure Migrate (see below for network infos and credentials for the Hyper-V)